-Capital Costs
+232 Capital Costs

-We model a methanotroph production system with the following components: methane and air compression, growth bioreactor, dewatering centrifuge, and drying (see Figure 2).
+233 We model a methanotroph production system with the following components: methane and air compression, growth bioreactor, dewatering centrifuge, and drying (see Figure 2).
 We first determine a literature baseline unit capital cost value based on reported capital costs and capacity.
-This literature baseline value was then scaled to the size required by the methane source baseline established in this analysis described in Table 3.
+For the bioreactor, this literature baseline value was then scaled to the size required by the methane source baseline established in this analysis described in Table 3.
 We assume all equipment costs except the bioreactor have constant unit capital cost, to represent increasing unit number of the equipment operating in parallel.
-For the bioreactor, we used a 500 m3 benchmark the largest bioreactor size, representative of the largest industrial aerated stirred tank reactors in operation.27 For bioreactors smaller than 500 m3, we applied a scaling relationship based on total bioreactor volume described in Equation 2.
-For bioreactors 500 m3 or greater, we used the unit capital cost of a 500 m3 reactor as a model for multiple reactor operating in parallel.
-For the scaling factor n, we use 0.7, a mid-value of reported and calculated scaling factors in the literature.^{27,36}
+For the bioreactor, we used a 500 m3 benchmark the largest bioreactor size, representative of the largest industrial aerated stirred tank reactors in in Equation (2).
+For bioreactors 500 m3 or greater, we used the unit capital cost of a 500 m3 reactor as a model for multiple reactor operating in parallel (see Supplementary Methods for additional details).
+For the bioreactor scaling factor n, we use 0.7, a mid-value of reported and calculated scaling factors in the literature^{29,39}.